 When it comes to ensuring the protection and safety of lone workers, a blanket policy is rarely sufficient.
 Your lone working policy needs to be tailored to each task and to each location.
 In some instances, it will need to be to the individual needs of the lone workers themselves.
 With a bespoke strategy in place, you’ll reduce the chances of an incident occurring and the severity of the outcome.

 But just because your policy needs to be customized doesn’t mean it’ll be complicated and time consuming to piece together.
 Lone working policies are logical documents that are well structured, easy to read, and accessible to those who need it most: your lone employees.
 No matter what industry the policies cover, there are certain key points everyone needs to include – key points that are easy to make your own.
-They include:

 A quick glance at any lone working procedure example and you’re sure to see a section on local lone working legislation.
 The laws vary greatly between countries and even states/provinces, so be sure to find out exactly what is required.
 (See local legislation here.)
 Some regions are quite progressive in this matter and have specific work-alone legislation in place, while others may follow a more general “duty of care” clause.